Lying on the shores of the Adriatic Sea, Split is one of the oldest in the region.

 Attractions and what to see in Split

-The Palace of Diocletian is the main attraction, but there’s many more architectures to see around the city from different periods in the history.
+The Palace of Diocletian is the main attraction, but there are many more architectures around the city from different historical periods.

-There are museums too if you’re interested in discovering more about the city’s background.
+There are museums too if you want to discover more about the city’s background.

-Split is not all about the city-center; There is a lovely forested area on the western tip of the peninsula.
+Split is not all about the city centre; There is a lovely forested area on the western tip of the peninsula.

-Also a lot of beaches to relax on, right by the city centre as well as out in the suburbs.
+Also, there are many beaches to relax on, right by the city centre and in the suburbs.

 Cathedral Saint Duje

-Diocletian also had a mausoleum built for himself at the turn of the 3rd century and today this mausoleum still exists as part of the Cathedral of Saint Duje, also known as the cathedral of Saint Domnius.
+This mausoleum remains part of the Cathedral of Saint Duje, also known as the Cathedral of Saint Domnius.

 This forested hill is a popular public space where you can get away from the hustle and bustle of the city for a while.

-The dense Mediterranean pine forest smells wonderful as you walk along its paths in the summer heat, with canopies providing shade from the warm sun.
+The dense Mediterranean pine forest smells lovely as you walk along its paths in the summer heat, with canopies providing shade from the warm sun.

-If you get to the top of the hill there are great views over the city and the sea, and after a walk you can cool off in the sea from one of the beaches.
+If you get to the top of the hill, there are great views over the city and the sea, and after a walk, you can cool off in the ocean from one of the beaches.

-If you’re visiting with children be sure to also visit Split Science Museum and Zoo which is on Marjan hill.
+If you’re visiting with children, also visit Split Science Museum and Zoo on Marjan Hill.

-It may be one of the smallest zoos in the world but it offers a nice diversion!
+It may be one of the smallest zoos in the world, but it offers a pleasant diversion!

-Right in the heart of the historic centre you find the best known and most visited attraction in the city.
+In the heart of the historic centre, you will find the city’s best-known and most visited attraction.

-When we think of a palace usually one large building comes to mind, but Diocletian’s Palace is more like a small city in itself, walled from invaders, and made up numerous different buildings.
-As the name suggests, it was built for the Roman Emperor Diocletian who wanted a safe haven and place to relax in his retirement which was set to begin on May 1, 305 AD.
+When we think of a palace, usually one large building comes to mind, but Diocletian’s Palace is more like a small city in itself, walled from invaders and made up of numerous different buildings.
+As the name suggests, it was built for the Roman Emperor Diocletian, who wanted a haven and place to relax in his retirement, which was set to begin on May 1, 305 AD.

-When the Romans left the palace it was empty for several hundred years until local citizens began to use it as protection against invading barbarians.
+When the Romans left the palace, it was empty for several hundred years until local citizens began using it to protect against invading barbarians.

-Gradually they moved their businesses to inside the palace walls and today restaurants, stores, and even some homes can still be seen here.
+Gradually they moved their businesses inside the palace walls, and today restaurants, stores, and even some homes can still be seen here.

-Spend several hours wandering around inside the palace walls to really experience this place.
+Spend several hours wandering around inside the palace walls to experience this place.

 5 – 4 star and luxury

-Some 4 star hotels right within the walls and great located to see the city’s major tourist attraction are three very nice hotels you could choose from;
+Some 4-star hotels right within the walls and exceptionally located to see the city’s major tourist attractions are three good hotels you could choose from;

 Both Beach Resort and City